vhscom/hyperdrive/README.md

 > - **Customer Collaboration** over Contract Negotiation, and
 > - **Responding to Change** over Following a Plan

-But most importantly, always proceed with authenticity. :saxophone:

 ### Issues

 Hyperdrive accepts any issue.
 Be it gratuitously worded, devoid of information or just plain dumb.
 Feedback is a gift and will be treated as such.
 No question is stupid, even the stupid ones.